On vehicle routing problems with stochastic demands -- Scenario-optimal recourse policies: Problem description and ILS formulations

 \subsection{\mytitle{Recourse disaggregations and feasible regions}}

 In this subsection, we review the \emph{recourse disaggregation} model studied in~\cite{part1}, which was motivated by the computational success of different algorithms that disaggregate the recourse function~\citep{hoogendoorn2023improved, parada2024disaggregated, legault2025superadditivity}.
 We refer the reader to~\cite{part1} for a more detailed discussion.
-For our purposes, we take from that work the assumption that any recourse function~$\mc{Q}$ satisfies the following: \begin{assumption} For each route~$R$, we have access to values~$\{\mc{Q}(R, v)\}_{v \in V_+}$ such that~$\mc{Q}(R) = \sum_{v \in V_+(R)} \mc{Q}(R, v)$, and~$\mc{Q}(R, v) = 0$, for every customer~$v \notin V_+(R)$. \end{assumption}
+For our purposes, we take from that work the following definition and assumption: \begin{definition} For each route~$R$, let~$\{\mc{Q}(R, v)\}_{v \in V_+}$ be nonnegative rational numbers such that~$\mc{Q}(R) = \sum_{v \in V_+(R)} \mc{Q}(R, v)$.
+We refer to the values~$\{\mc{Q}(R, v) : \text{route~$R$,~$v \in V_+$}\}$ as a \emph{disaggregation} of~$\mc{Q}$. \end{definition}